 Still looking for ways to provide the best possible care to your residents and stand out from the crowd?
 Ever thought of engaging a speech pathologist’s expertise for something other than a reactive response to dysphagia?

 Truth is, that seems to be about the only time residential care facilities ever call for a ‘Speechy’.
 Cough, cough, choke, choke.
 Hmmm…better get a swallowing assessment!
-Reactive dysphagia management is a high risk strategy for your residents; we’re all aware of the consequences of aspiration.
-Knowing what to look for and recognising problems early can be critical to you residents’ health.
+Reactive dysphagia management is a high-risk strategy for your residents; we’re all aware of the consequences of aspiration.
+Knowing what to look for and recognizing problems early can be critical to your residents’ health.

 You know, these things are so easy to implement that it’s difficult to understand why most facilities don’t do them.
 Maybe it’s time to establish a professional relationship with a good Speech Pathologist?